Fire (The X-Files): Production

 The show's hairstylist in the first season was Malcolm Marsden, whose name is given to the threatened aristocrat in this episode.
 In the scene where Mulder and L'ively confront each other at either end of a corridor in the Marsden family home, and L'ively sets fire to the entire hallway, guest actor Mark Sheppard, who played L'ively, ducked out of the shot in order to protect himself from the intense heat.
 The only injury involved in the production was when Duchovny burned his hand, leaving a small permanent scar.
-The exterior shots of the hotel were filmed on location at the Venable Plaza Hotel in Vancouver which had, coincidentally, been rebuilt after burning to the ground.
+The exterior shots of the Venable Plaza Hotel were shot in Hotel Vancouver which had, coincidentally, been rebuilt after burning to the ground.
 The interior shots used for the fire-based stunts were shot on a soundstage built to resemble the hotel's interior, while some stock footage was used for establishing shots.
 The exterior shots of the mansion at the beginning of the episode were filmed at a Vancouver mansion that had previously been used in the episode "The Jersey Devil".

 The character of Phoebe Green was considered as a recurring role, but this episode ended up being her only appearance.
 Chris Carter explained the character's origins, saying, "I thought it was interesting to show a little bit of Mulder's history by bringing an old girlfriend back.
 I've always wanted to do a Scotland Yard detective who was a woman.
 I also thought it was an interesting chance to use Amanda Pays and make a villainess of her".
 Executive producer R. W. Goodwin felt that the episode "was a hard one.
 Any kind of a fire stunt is a major undertaking, because it involves so many overlapping things.
 It was a major feat, a real logical and creative feat, because you wanted it to look good".